 Knock, knock, “Is this room free?”
 How many times does this happen in your office when trying to find a room to meet?
 Even worse is the perpetually empty room that no one uses, because they are not sure it is really free.
-Then there is always the classy sticky tab that keeps falling off or everyone just ignores.
+Then there is always the classy sticky note that keeps falling off or that everyone just ignores.
 There is the dreadful shared community room for multiple offices – nothing sets a good impression liked getting bumped from a room during a presentation, right?
-In this article, we examine how Managed IT can solve that problem.
+In this article, we examine how Managed IT Booking can solve this set problems.

 Most small businesses live with this issue or appoint one tsar to rule the kingdom.
 That works except when the tsar has lunch time, vacation, bathroom breaks, phone calls, or when they are busy doing their real job – ok, like all the time.
 The typical receptionist gets an average of 40 status requests every week.
 At 6 minutes per interruption, that costs over $3000 per year in lost productivity for one room!